aueb-wim/DataQualityControlTool/README.md

 -   Pango
 -   GDK-PixBuf

+To install the above packages, give in a terminal the below commands:

 ```shell
 sudo apt-get update
 sudo apt-get install build-essential python3-dev python3-pip python3-setuptools python3-wheel python3-cffi python3-venv libcairo2 libpango-1.0-0 libpangocairo-1.0-0 libgdk-pixbuf2.0-0 libffi-dev shared-mime-info
 ```

+In the case were of using the deb file for the installation, the above packages are installed automatically during the installation.

 Required installed software for Windows